This article accompanies the fable

 While Christie enjoyed the process, it drove French poet Paul Valéry up the wall.

 Another who struggled with this dilemma was the under-rated painter Dora Carrington, arguably the most interesting figure associated with the Bloomsbury Group.
 She was almost an antithesis to Christie and when her life unraveled she committed suicide in 1932.
-Above is Tidmarsh (1918), a mill house that was one of the Bloomsbury Group's favorite retreats in the years after World War I, just as Greenway would be for Christie.
+Above is Tidmarsh (1918), a mill house near Reading that was one of the Bloomsbury Group's favorite retreats in the years after World War I, just as Greenway would be for Christie.